Bellman281/Kafka_Stream_Python/README.md

 1. we need to install zookeeper and kafka , use the following command :

+Note that the docer_compose3.yml file is for  Mac computers with Apple silicon (M1).
+You may use kafka-ui for convenient.

 ```
 docker-compose -f docker-compose3.yml up  -d
 ```